orubel/grails-api-toolkit/README.md

 # Grails API Toolkit

-Grails API Toolkit is scheduled to be launched by Jan 1 2014
+Grails API Toolkit is scheduled to be launched by Feb 1 2014

 Please see http://grails.org/plugin/restrpc for documentation on old functionality